 Sources: Federal Bureau of Transportation Statistics, American Association of Railroads

 In the forty years since the deregulation of the U. S. railroad industry, the industry has consolidated down from forty Class I carriers to just five, and U. S. railroad route mileage has dropped by 50%.
 Employment has fallen by almost 75%.
 The number of ton-miles generated has doubled.
 Governmental oversight of the industry has been markedly reduced.

 The big railroads have Operating Ratios in the low 60’s and are pushing for lower numbers still (and remember, “80 is desirable” according to the definition).
 Railroad stock prices have soared, and the railroad logistics industry has become lean and mean.
 Shouldn’t this benefit shippers also?

-Part 2 in this series will examine what impacts PSR has had for rail shippers, both positive and negative.
+Check out Part 2 in this series where we will examine what impacts PSR has had for rail shippers, both positive and negative.

 One approach shippers are taking to manage better their shipments in this new era of railroading is to implement supply chain visibility and management software.
 ICL Systems offers software and 3PL services that can help shippers reduce the cost and complexity in shipping by rail, learn more.